Narapady/us-sale-analytic/README.md

 ## Overview
 Data Pipeline that ingests **US Sales** Data from local CSV file.
 Then data is loaded to the local Postgres database and Google BigQuery for further transformation.
-DBT is used to transform data in BigQuery and Dash is used for visualizing data.
+DBT is used to transform data in BigQuery and Dash is used for visualizing data with interactive dashboards.
 ## Data Sources
 [US Sale Dataset](https://www.kaggle.com/datasets/ytgangster/online-sales-in-usa) is from [Kaggle](www.kaggle.com)
 ### About the dataset
 The dataset of online sales in the USA is about the sales of different products, merchandise, and electronics in different states.
 Since a huge chunk of the people who have internet access are switching to online shopping, large retailers are actively searching for ways to increase their profit.
 Sales analysis is one such key technique used by large retailers to increase sales by understanding the customers' purchasing behavior & patterns.
 Market basket analysis examines collections of items to find relationships between items that go together within the business context.